The football referee errors problem

 And it happens all the time, actually much too often.
 In fact it happens so often that there's hardly any major tournament that's not distorted at its top.

 To our knowledge, football authorities' main reason for not allowing video evidence to the refs is that it would mean more dead-time for the game while the action is analyzed and the proper decisions are taken.
-This would happen either by stopping the game, or rather by letting it flow but returning it back to the moment of the felony in case one is determined to have occured.
+This would happen either by stopping the game, or rather by letting it flow but returning it back to the moment of the felony in case one is determined to have occurred.
 This is of course a valid objection, but in our opinion it's hardly a decisive obstacle, a good balance should be possible between game flow and ensuring at least major decisions are correct.
 Let the field referee rule like now except for off-sides and penalties.
 These would be decided by the TV refs, which could be more than one for a game, especially for important ones.
 Surely a team of well-trained professionals, aided by state-of-the-art video refereeing technology, should be able to do better than the field refs are now.
 Then it would come down to this: what is preferable, about 2 minutes of the game discarded or a penalty granted wrongly ?
 We think the answer is clear, we'd take the loss of 2 game minutes anytime.

 For other more minor decisions, the same thing could be done; or maybe not, if this meant too much dead-time.
 It would have to be judged on a case-by-case basis; for instance, incorrectly awarded dangerous free kicks would probably have to be overruled by the video refs.
 Bottom line, it's hard to believe they couldn't do better than they currently are.
 Hell, they could at least let the referee watch the action on TV in case he has doubts.